huwwpnotes/huwwpnotes.github.io/pages/web.md

 The sessionStorage object stores data only for a session, meaning that the data is stored until the browser (or tab) is closed.
 Data is never natively transferred to the server, can be achieved with JS.

 ---

+## HTTP Parameter Polution

+Supplying multiple HTTP parameters with the same name may cause an application to interpret values in unanticipated ways.

+Test with curl against apis etc while entering multiple headers or the same body data values twice.

+---